PranayMankala/Skin-Disease-Classification-Project/README.md

 InceptionV3 outperformed the EfficientNet model.
 The inceptionV3 model achieved 90 percent accuracy whereas EfficientNet achieved poor accuracy at 40 percent.
-The experimental analysis is conducted on two datasets available on Kaggle Dermnet and skinned
+The experimental analysis is conducted on two datasets available on Kaggle Dermnet and skinned.